2018 Monmouth Hawks football team

-Previous season

-The Hawks finished the 2017 season 9–3, 4–1 in Big South play to finish in second place.
-They were invited to the FCS Playoffs, where they were defeated in the first round.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 23, 2018, the Hawks were predicted to finish in second place.

 Preseason All-Big South team

 The Big South released their preseason all-Big South team on July 23, 2018, with the Hawks having six players at seven positions selected along with two more on the honorable mention list.